backupbrew/switchbrew/Boot2.md

 boot2 is the first non-built-in sysmodule.
 It's hardcoded to be the first sysmodule launched by PM.

-On retail systems, the boot2 title installed is named "boot2.prodBoot".
+On retail systems, the boot2 title installed is named "boot2.prodBoot" while on debug systems, the boot2 title installed is named "boot2".
 During [the factory setup process](Factory%20Setup.md "wikilink"), the installed boot2 title is "boot2.manuBoot".